A categorical characterization of strong Steiner $\omega$-categories: A categorical take on strong Steiner -categories

 Here, the vertical maps are the canonical inclusions, the horizontal component $\cD[n]\to\varpi_n\cC$ corresponding to $f\in E\cap\cC_n$ is $f$, and the horizontal component $\cS[n-1]\to\varpi_{n-1}\cC$ corresponding to $f\in E\cap\cC_n$ is the $(n-1)$\nobreakdash-dimensional boundary of $f$.

 \begin{defn} Let $\cC$ be an $\omega$-category and $E$ a set of cells of $\cC$.
-We say that $E$ is a \emph{polygraphic basis} of $\cC$, or that $\cC$ is \emph{freely generated} by $E$, if we have that $\cC_0\subseteq E$ and for any $n>0$ the commutative square (\ref{attachcells}) expresses the $\omega$-category $\varpi_n\cC$ as a pushout of $\omega$-categories. \end{defn}
+We say that $E$ is a \emph{polygraphic generating set} of $\cC$, or that $\cC$ is \emph{freely generated} by~$E$, if we have that $\cC_0\subseteq E$ and for any $n>0$ the commutative square~(\ref{attachcells}) expresses the $\omega$-category $\varpi_n\cC$ as a pushout of $\omega$-categories. \end{defn}

-Roughly speaking, the condition that $\cC$ be freely generated by a polygraphic basis $E$ requests that the $n$-dimensional cells of $\cC$ are freely generated by the cells in $E\cap\cC_n$, which are attached along their boundary on~$\varpi_{n-1}\cC$.
+Roughly speaking, the condition that $\cC$ be freely generated by a polygraphic generating set $E$ requests that the $n$-dimensional cells of $\cC$ are freely generated by the cells in $E\cap\cC_n$, which are attached along their boundary on~$\varpi_{n-1}\cC$.